marczaku/csharp-201-intermediate/csharp-208-structs-value-types/README.md

 }
 ```

+They cannot inherit from other classes, but they can implement Interfaces.
+- (Detail: It is often not recommended, as casting structs to interfaces leads to boxing.)

+## 1.3 Constructor Limitations

 They have limitations on their Constructors:

-- You can not define a parameterless constructor.
+- You can not define a parameter-less constructor.
 - Your constructors must assign a value to all Fields and Auto-Properties.

 ```cs